ververica/jupyter-vvp/vvp-magics/README.md

 topic_name = "myTopic"
 ```

-would allows the user (as in the example above) to do
+allows the user (as in the example above) to do

 ```
 %%flink_sql